Girdwood: Day 1: Noon............Return Day 2: 9am

 up with helmets, harnesses and crampons.
 After safety lessons and crampon practice by skilled and experienced glacier guides, groups travel onto (and

-spent paddling and on the glacier includes many photo and rest stops to learn about interesting local wildlife, Alaskan natural history and glaciology.
+time spent paddling and on the glacier includes many photo and rest stops to learn about interesting local wildlife, Alaskan natural history and glaciology.

 If you have questions about the physical requirements of this trip, please read our Essential Eligibility Criteria on our FAQ's page, email or call us and we would be happy to talk with you and determine if this trip matches your abilities.